Graduate

 The applicant is responsible for ensuring that PharmCAS receives all materials before the March 1 deadline.
 PharmCAS requires 2-4 weeks for verification purposes before an application is forwarded to individual colleges of pharmacy.
 Applications that PharmCAS does not verify will not be released and will not be considered for interviews.

-The University of Mississippi School of Pharmacy requires a $200 seat deposit 14 days after an offer of provisional admission has been made.
-After March 1, a second seat deposit of $300 is required.
-Upon enrollment to the program, the total seat deposit will be applied to the first semester fees.
-Applicants may contact the School of Pharmacy Office of Student Affairs with questions about their application status at lindsey@olemiss.edu
+If notification of provisional admission to the program is issued prior to March 1, a $200 nonrefundable seat deposit is required upfront.
+A second seat deposit of $300 is required to obtain full admission.
+The $500 total seat deposit will be applied to first semester fees upon matriculation.
+Applicants may contact the School of Pharmacy Office of Student Affairs with questions at lindsey@olemiss.edu.

 PharmD Curriculum